Today, I will share my top 10 Amway Success Tips of all time.

-# 3 Be Different
+# 3: Be Different

 All businesses need a unique selling proposition.
-Also known as a USP, this is what differentiates you from everyone else in the marketplace and tells people why they should do business with you, rather than someone else.
+Also known as a USP, this is what differentiates you from everyone else in the marketplace and tells people why they should do business with you, rather than with someone else.

 If all Amway distributors are building their business the exact same way, this gives you a wonderful opportunity to stand out in the crowd (if you can find a way to be different).
-Figure out your own talents and abilities and ask yourself how you can leverage those talents and abilities to build your Amway business.
+Figure out your own natural talents and abilities and ask yourself how you can leverage those talents and abilities to build your Amway business.

-# 4 Be Smart with Your Money
+# 4: Be Smart with Your Money

 One of the common complaints that people (on the internet anyway) have with Amway is the cost of the business support materials.
-They complain that the ongoing cost of the business tools makes it almost impossible for the average person to make a profit in the business.
+They complain that the ongoing cost of the business tools makes it almost impossible for the average person to make a profit in their business.

-I’m not saying that business tools aren’t important (they are), but if buying the tools and going to the events takes away all of your business’s profit, and destroys your cash flow, I would not buy them.
+I’m not saying that business tools aren’t important (they are), but if buying the tools and going to the events takes away your business’s profit, and destroys your cash flow, I would not buy them.

 Keep a close eye on your money.
 Create a separate checking account for your Amway business.
 Prepare a monthly profit and loss statement for your business.
 If you find yourself spending more than you make, month after month, spend less money!

 Don’t forget to retail either.
 That’s one of the quickest ways to improve your cash flow.
 Always maintain at least five to ten personal retail customers, which will give you enough profit to cover most of your business expenses.
 Learn how to manage your money or you won’t have any to manage!
-Read my post about how to manage the money in your business.

-# 5 Pick a Target Market to Focus On
+# 5: Pick a Target Market to Focus On

 One of my best Amway success tips is to focus on a niche group or target market.
 Rather than thinking of anyone and everyone as a prospect for the business (or products), why not pick a specific demographic of people to focus on?
 Let me explain.

 All businesses have an ideal customer.
-This could be people from a certain town, age group, gender, race, income bracket or countless other things.
+This could be people from a certain town, age group, gender, race, income bracket, or countless other things.

-# 6 Understand Attrition
+# 6: Understand Attrition

-Attrition can be very frustrating if you don’t have realistic expectations.
+Attrition can be frustrating if you don’t have realistic expectations.
 It’s easy to take it personal when people quit, or think it’s your fault.
 It’s not.

 The system will help keep some people in the business, but most people will not stay with you for the long haul.
 That is okay.
 Your job is to work with the willing.
 At the end of the day you have no control over what someone else does in their business.
 All you can do is encourage others and lead by example.

-# 7 Keep a Balance
+# 7: Keep a Balance